mokjunneng/01.112_ML_Project/README.md

 ## 01.112_ML_Project

-A NLP project building a sentiment analysis system as well as a phrase chunking system for Tweets.
+A NLP project building a sentiment analysis system as well as a phrase chunking system for Tweets on multiple languages like EN, FR, CN and SG.

 Team Member: